In this Ultimate Guide to Florida Veteran Benefits, we’ll take a closer look at a number of state veteran benefits, including:

 The EDD program offers tuition assistance for a master’s degree.
 Florida National Guard members can even use tuition assistance for approved private institutions in Florida.

-You must be at least 17 years old in good standing with the Florida National Guard to qualify.
+You must be at least 17 years old and in good standing with the Florida National Guard to qualify.

 To apply for tuition assistance, sign up for an account through Florida’s Virtual Education Center.